National Debt Service is a recognised debt charity in the UK. They offer help to people who are struggling to manage their debt problems.

 However, if your creditors do not agree, you will have to continue to make payments to pay them off.

 Frequently Asked Questions (FAQs)

-Yes, it is an agency run by Money Advice Trust.
+Yes, the National Debt Service is an agency run by Money Advice Trust.
 It was set up in 1987 and has helped thousands of people with their debt problems since.

 You could contact them on their number for further information.

-You could benefit through a number of ways.
+You could benefit from the National Debt Service through a number of ways.
 These include: